lf1-io/padl/docs/sources/README.rst.txt

 Licensing
 ---------

-TADL is licensed under the Apache License, Version 2.0.
+PADL is licensed under the Apache License, Version 2.0.
 See LICENSE for the full license text.